 Landlords can continue to evict for a tenant-based cause such as violation of the rental agreement.
 When evicting month-to-month renters after the first year of tenancy landlords must cite a cause, such as failure to pay rent or other lease violation.
 The bill also adds landlord-based for-cause reasons to evict a tenant.

-What are the four carves out that allow the landlord to for-cause eviction of a tenant?
+What are the four carve outs that allow the landlord to issue a for-cause eviction of a tenant?

 A landlord can use one of these four landlord-based reasons, in addition they must provide the tenant with 90-day notice and relocation expenses in the amount of 1 month’s rent: